django-leonardo/django-leonardo/docs/source/module/extends/new_theme.rst

 New Theme
 =========

-So best example is live code, we have two base themes for you and lives under main github group
+Best example is live code, we have two base themes for you and lives under main github group

 * AdminLTE - https://github.com/django-leonardo/leonardo-theme-adminlte
 * Bootswatch - https://github.com/django-leonardo/leonardo-theme-bootswatch